derheap/markdownfilter/README.md

     ├── themes
     └── web.config

-Then you can activate the module and configure a new text format with the markwodn filter.
+Then you can activate the module and configure a new text format with the Markdown Extra filter.